rana2hin/University-Search-App/docs/ROADMAP.md

     -   Allow users to select up to 3-4 universities.
     -   Display the AI-fetched admission requirements for the selected universities in a side-by-side table for easy comparison.

--   **[Data] Dynamic Data Source & Shared Caching**:
-    -   Migrate the static `universityData.ts` to a backend solution (e.g., Firebase, Supabase).
-    -   **Implement a shared, persistent cache for AI search results in the backend database.** This would allow all users to benefit from previous searches, significantly improving speed and reducing overall API usage.
-    -   This backend would also allow for real-time updates to the university list without requiring a code deployment.

 -   **[Feature] User Accounts**:
     -   Implement user authentication (e.g., using Firebase Authentication).
     -   Allow logged-in users to save a list of "favorite" universities.